kg-byte/chemical_calculator_peroxide/README.md

    - The following 2 edge cases were discovered and addressed:
      - Product 3, Species 2 (chemical name: Alcohols, C12-15, ethoxylated) is an undefined alcohol group, for which the cirpy library did not return a usable molecular weight or SMILE structure.
 However, as ethoxylated alcohol groups do not contain a peroxide group[-o-o-], it does not affect the Content(Oa) calculation and this inconsistency is addressed in [Calculator.oa_content function (Line 43)](https://github.com/kg-byte/chemical_calculator_peroxide/blob/main/src/calculator.py).
       - Product 3, Species 1 (chemical name: sodium percarbonate) is a compound that contains 1.5 parts of hydrogen peroxide per 1 part of sodium carbonate.
 A decision was made to use a weight fraction (32.5 wt%) to convert the amount of sodium percarbonate present into hydrogen peroxide ([Calculator.h2o2_content, line 33-34](https://github.com/kg-byte/chemical_calculator_peroxide/blob/main/src/calculator.py)).
 To avoid duplication, sodium percabonate is no longer used when calculating content(Oa) dispite the presence of [-o-o-] group ([Calculator.oa_content, line 44](https://github.com/kg-byte/chemical_calculator_peroxide/blob/main/src/calculator.py)).
+  #### Update
+      - The contribution of the [-o-o-] group has been overlooked in the initial version and this has been addressed in this branch.
+Due to this change, product 2 no longer meets the criteria of an Organic Compound.
 ## Git Log (8 commits in total following TDD)
   - Initial commit- create data file
   - create chemical object with properties retrieved from cirpy